 There’s nothing more satisfying for me than climbing a mountain to epic views, then making it down in time for a nice dinner and indoor plumbing.
 (Yes I’m a princess).
 Here in Canterbury New Zealand there are many opportunities for such walks.
 But for an added sense of achievement and adventure, I like to stretch myself and climb a 2000m high peak from the bottom.
-There are limited opportunities for summitting a 2000m peak in a day due to the often long distances involved, however I’ve managed a few in the past year, and have a few more on the to-do list.(more…)
+There are limited opportunities for summitting a 2000m peak in a day due to the often long distances involved, however I’ve managed since coming to live in Canterbury, and always have one or two on the to-do list.(more…)

 Wanaka has a reputation for being the lower-key sibling of Queenstown, and there is much to recommend the area.
 Many excellent day-walks are one of these things.
 I had only done a few until quite recently, but on my last two trips down that way I fit in a few others that were real classics.
 So now I feel ready to compile a best-of list, although I’m sure there are others to add.